russellgill/GraphDatabaseTest/README.md

 ### Running

-To initialize the database, download Dgraph and run in one terminal:
+To initialize the database, download Dgraph and run it's core in one terminal:

 ```
 dgraph alpha --lru_mb 1024
 ```

-And in another terminal, run:
+And in another terminal, run the following to initalize the load-balancer and clustering:
 ```
 dgraph zero
 ```